 - 2 to 3 sweet potatoes, cut into big pieces;

 - 4 carrots, cut into big pieces;

 - 2 sprigs of fresh rosemary;

 - 2 tbsp. cooking fat;

 - Sea salt and freshly ground black pepper to taste;

 - Season the roast on all sides with sea salt and black pepper.

 - Melt some cooking fat over a medium-high heat in a large skillet, and sear the roast for 2-3 minutes on each side.

-- Place the meat in the slow cooker and top with the onion, minced garlic, balsamic vinegar, beef stock, bay leaves and red wine (if using).
+- Place the meat in the slow cooker and top with the onion, minced garlic, balsamic vinegar, beef stock, bay leaves, rosemary sprigs and red wine (if using).

 - Cover the slow cooker, turn it on low, and cook for 6 hours.

-- Add the carrots and sweet potatoes, set the slow cooker to high, and cook for another 3 to 4 hours, or until the vegetables are nice and soft and the meat is fork tender.
+- Add the carrots and sweet potatoes, set the slow cooker to high, and cook for about another 3 hours, or until the vegetables are nice and soft and the meat is fork tender.

-- Remove and discard the 2 bay leaves.
+- Remove and discard the 2 bay leaves and rosemary sprigs.

 - Pour the liquid from the slow cooker into a saucepan and bring to a slow boil over a medium-high heat.
 Keep it boiling and let it reduce until you get the desired consistency for your sauce.

 - Pour the sauce back in the slow cooker and serve with the meat and vegetables.